T&H index: transport and housing costs

 For an average family in Switzerland, transport and housing costs make up around 40% of their daily budget.

+The problem is that the costs for an apartment, public transport or a car are sluggish consumption expenses.
 These costs tend to be fixed and cannot be easily influenced by your consumption habits.
 Any price increases in rent or transport can therefore hit your budget particularly hard.

 How is the T&H index created?